o-o-x/WAFyy/README.md

 #WAFyy

-Simple Web Application Firewall to lock down HTTP parameters (request array) using simple alphanumeric filters and lenght method.
+WAFyy is a simple Web Application Firewall used to control HTTP parameters (request array) using simple alphanumeric filters and lenght method.
 Also includes simple bootstrap UI to set Headers/Parameters filter based rules.